StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 #### HTTP basic authentication

 {% hint style="info" %}
-It is recommended to use [token-based authentication](splunk_stackpack.md#token-based-authentication).
+it's recommended to use [token-based authentication](splunk_stackpack.md#token-based-authentication).
 {% endhint %}

 With HTTP basic authentication, the `username` and `password` specified in the StackState Agent V2 check configuration files are used to connect to Splunk.
 These parameters are specified in the section `authentication.basic_auth` of each StackState Agent V2 Splunk check configuration file.